pickpick1108/student-record-system/README.md

 # Student Record Management System

-This is a simple C programming project that manages student records.
+This is a simple C programming project that manages student records using a menu-driven system.

-## Features
+Features
-- Add student information
+- Add student record
 - View student records
-- Simple menu-driven program
+- Search student by ID
+- Delete student record

-## Technology Used
+Technologies Used
 - C Programming

-## Author
+Author
 Shravani Naik